 Real estate investors love Dallas, and it’s easy to see why.
-It’s got something for everyone: millennials flock here for the jobs and big-city excitement, families put down roots in its quaint suburbs, and retirees love the warm climate and quality of life.
+It’s got something for everyone: jobs and big-city excitement, quaint suburbs, and warm climate and quality of life.

 Dallas is one of the most recognizable and buzzworthy metropolitan areas in the U.S. — if not the world — and is considered a quasi-gateway city for investors looking for dependable, liquid real estate environments.
 Fortunately, despite its popularity and skyrocketing growth, Dallas is still an accessible market with lots of upside.